ArnoldDP/OStim-Community-Modlist/README.md

  * Melee

 Melee combat is handled by ADXP + OCPA NG, as well as Valvalis Combat - Visceral Tactics.
 This is a patch that allows the mods Precision, Valhalla Combat, and Valravyn to work together in a cohesive way.
-Any of these mods can be uninstalled at any time, provided you know what you're doing.
 Dodge - MCO is also provided.
-You can adjust the keybinds for your power attacks and dodge in the MCM.
+You can adjust these mods and their keybinds in their respective MCMs.

-Chemmings Nordic animations for ADXP/MCO were chosen because I just felt like it would fit the vanilla style the best.
-You are free to swap it out with anything you'd like, you don't need to run Nemesis or anything.
+Chemmings Nordic animations for ADXP/MCO were chosen because I just felt like it would fit the best, but you are free to swap it out with any ADXP/MCO compatible moveset you'd like.

  * Magic